Identifiers

 -

 No, it can happen regularly, generally when the source records cannot be trusted or are unknown.
-When in doubt, it is better not to add extra code and rely on deduplication projects to find duplicates.
+When in doubt, it is better not to add extra identifier and rely on deduplication projects to find duplicates.

 FAQ